 Program Project (P01) Grant Applications and Applications with budgets greater than $500K

-NIDDK has adopted a more stringent funding practice for awarding program project (P01) grants and investigator-initiated grant applications with budgets of $500,000 requested direct costs in any one year.
+NIDDK has adopted a more stringent funding practice for awarding program project (P01) grants, Collaborative Interdisciplinary Team Science (R24) and other investigator-initiated grant applications with budgets of $500,000 requested direct costs in any one year.
 Prior approval is required before submitting an application for review that requests $500,000 or more in direct costs in any one year.
-The request to submit such applications must be received at least three months prior to the proposed submission date.
+The request to submit such applications should be received at least three months prior to the proposed submission date.
 Prior approval is required for renewal and revised applications as well as new applications.
 Please consult with the appropriate NIDDK program staff and visit the following site for information on research areas supported by NIDDK: http://www.niddk.nih.gov/research-funding/research-programs

-New (Type 1) program project (P01) applications may request a maximum of $6.25 million in direct costs over five years, exclusive of the subcontract Facilities & Administrative (F&A) costs.
-Renewal (competing continuation [Type 2]) program project applications may request up to $6.25 million in direct costs over five years, exclusive of Facilities and Administrative (F&A) costs associated with the subcontract(s).
+New (Type 1) program project (P01) applications may request a maximum of $6.25 million in direct costs over five years, exclusive of the subcontract Facilities and Administrative (F&A) costs.
+Renewal [competing continuation (Type 2)] program project applications may request up to $6.25 million in direct costs over five years, exclusive of Facilities and Administrative (F&A) costs associated with the subcontract(s).
 In addition to the caps on the amount requested, P01 awards are subject to administrative adjustment from the Advisory Council approved levels.
-Additional information regarding the P01 applications and their receipt dates can be found: http://grants.nih.gov/grants/funding/ac_search_results.htm?text_curr=p01&Search_Type=Activity.
+Also, any P01 grant receiving a competing award in FY 2011 or later will be limited to one subsequent renewal.
+Additional information regarding the P01 applications and their receipt dates can be found at: http://grants.nih.gov/grants/funding/ac_search_results.htm?text_curr=p01&Search_Type=Activity.